There ain’t no such thing as a free lunch

 - The other caveat is the preference multiplier.
 In case of a standard multiplier of ×1, it essentially means in that in an event of sub-par performance.
 The investment amount equivalent to investment get’s paid out and then the founders and other common stockholders (typically employees).

 - An example case: If the investment was $1 million at a post-money valuation of $5 million.
 The founder’s worth is $4 million.
-If for some reason, it gets sold out for $2 million.
+If for some reason, it sells out for $2 million.
 The founders will stick to preferred and get back $1 million.
 The founders end up with $1 million.
 But on the other hand, the startup did better than the valuation, say $10 million.
 The investors will convert preferred to common stock and cash out $2 million.

 - Anti-Dilution: This will kick in if there is a down round aka the financing happens at a lower valuation.
 The article goes into details but there are broadly two terms, full ratchet and weighted average.
 The weighted average is the norm in the market.